pytorch/xla/docs/spmd.md

 ### SPMD Debugging Tool

 We provide a `shard placement visualization debug tool` for PyTorch/XLA SPMD user on TPU/GPU/CPU with single-host/multi-host: you could use `visualize_tensor_sharding` to visualize sharded tensor, or you could use `visualize_sharding` to visualize sharing string.
-Here are one code example on TPU single-host(v4-8):
+Here are two code examples on TPU single-host(v4-8) with `visualize_tensor_sharding` or `visualize_sharding`:
+- Code Example used `visualize_tensor_sharding`:
 ```
 import numpy as np
 import rich